-The Municipality has reviewed the WSDP and the draft WSDP which is a supporting sector plan to the IDP, It is adopted together with the Final IDP Review 2019/2020 accordingly.
+The Municipality has reviewed the WSDP which is a supporting sector plan to the IDP, It was adopted together with the Final IDP Review 2019/2020 accordingly.
 The Water Services Development Plan (WSDP) is a key tool in achieving the objectives as mentioned above.
+The City is also currently undertaking another review of the WSDP which completion is expected in the next financial year.